MagnificentBubble/cad11-F20GA/Render/README.md

 The desk was made by slicing an elongated cube object into three, then elongating the two outer faces of the bottom side.
 Details were added to the model by cutting faces into surfaces and extruding along normals and beveling the edges.

 #### Drawers
 The Drawers were made using similar extrusion techniques on a shaped cube.
+These are intended to be animated when interacted with in part 3.

 ### Orrery
-The Orrery
+The Orrery is intended to serve as the main animated piece and is made of three models.
+The Sun at the centre, the Earth, and the arm that connects the two.

 #### Earth
 The Earth is a UV sphere with the faces along the equator extruded along normals.
 An Ico Sphere, Torus, and Cylinder were added to make a brass ring and moon